North Georgia Electric Membership Corporation

-The consumer will be solely responsible for the electrical and mechanical protection of equipment North Georgia EMC Service Rules and Regulations 34 owned and operated by him.
+The consumer will be solely responsible for the electrical and mechanical protection of equipment owned and operated by the consumer.
 The Cooperative will provide electrical protection to the point of delivery, consistent with good engineering practice.
 The Cooperative and consumer will coordinate electrical and mechanical protection to both electric systems.
 The Cooperative does not assume the duty of inspecting the consumer's electrical system and/or equipment but retains the right to do so.
 If conditions detrimental to the Cooperative system or unsafe conditions are found, the Cooperative may temporarily disconnect the electric service until such conditions are corrected.

 The consumer will be responsible for all damage to, or loss of, the property of the Cooperative, located upon his premises, unless caused by circumstances or events beyond his control.
 The consumer is not authorized to change, remove, or tamper with the Cooperative's property.

-The consumer shall notify the Cooperative if he intends to use other sources of electricity or power in conjunction with the Cooperative's electric service, and shall not interconnect any other source of power unless approved in writing by the Cooperative.
+The consumer will notify the Cooperative if he intends to use other sources of electricity or power in conjunction with the Cooperative's electric service, and will not interconnect any other source of power unless approved in writing by the Cooperative.